-The conference will be held in various rooms and auditoriums around Point Park University’s campus.
+The conference will be held in various rooms and auditoriums around Point Park University’s campus, but the primary location will be Lawerence Hall (212 Wood Street).
 More information about the specific locations, times, and presenters for the break-out sessions and panels will be provided at the registration/book table on the day of the conference.
 We will also provide a map to help you navigate the campus.
 Additional information about the venue is available here.

-I need to arrive to the conference late or leave the conference early.
+I need to arrive at the conference late or leave the conference early.
 Is that ok?

 Of course.
 If you arrive too late to check in during registration, head to the Creative Nonfiction book table in room 200 of Point Park’s Lawrence Hall building, at 212 Wood Street.
-A volunteer with have information about the conference schedule and directions that will help you find your way around Point Park’s campus.
+A volunteer will have information about the conference schedule and directions to help you find your way around Point Park’s campus.

 I've registered for the conference but would like to connect with other attendees prior, during, and even after the event.
 Is that possible?

 Yes!
 We have created a Facebook group where attendees are welcome to discuss travel and housing logistics, conference happenings, or even to coordinate extracurriculars for their weekend trips to Pittsburgh.

 In addition, we have created a hashtag (#cnfwc18) that attendees can use for discussion on Twitter, Facebook, and Instagram, and which can also be used during the conference weekend to share updates about the conference experience.

 I’m a student who has registered for the conference.
 Where do I go?

 We will have a special registration table for students.
 You must present a current student ID to be allowed into the conference.
 If you purchased the wrong admission pass by mistake, or if you cannot provide a current student ID, you will be required to pay the difference for the general admission price.